nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Editing the data file

-The data are saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
+The data is saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
 Advanced users are welcome to update data directly by editing that data file.

 If your changes to the data file makes its format invalid, Health Connect will discard all data and start with an empty data file at the next run.
 Hence, it is recommended to take a backup of the file before editing it.<br>
 Furthermore, certain edits can cause Health Connect to behave in unexpected ways (e.g., if a value entered is outside the acceptable range).
 Therefore, edit the data file only if you are confident that you can update it correctly.